makeworld-the-better-one/fmrl/spec.md

 Clients MUST support HTTP and HTTPS, supporting at least TLS 1.2.
 Servers SHOULD only serve HTTPS, but serving unsecure HTTP is allowed.

+Clients SHOULD try HTTPS first, then HTTP if it fails to prevent downgrade attacks.

 Servers MUST support all the GET API calls listed below.

 Clients MUST NOT send request URLs longer than 2048 bytes.
 Servers MAY support URLs longer than this, and shouldn't need to add code that discriminates against longer URLs.